dotcomico/dotcomico/README.md

 a game, or something that scrapes the internet at 2am for no good reason.

 My stack spans the full product: frontend to backend, databases to deployment.
-I've also built mobile applications, and lately I've been going deep on Python — LLMs, AI, web scraping, computer vision, and whatever interesting problem shows up next.
+I've also built mobile applications (that are currently published on Google Play), and lately I've been going deep on Python — LLMs, AI, web scraping, computer vision, and whatever interesting problem shows up next.